Jak3Gil/Melvin_o8/README.md

 - Hash table sizes adapt to graph size
 - Pattern size limits adapt to local node sizes
 - Learning rates adapt to observed change rates
-- Histogram buckets adapt to data volume
+- Local value thresholds adapt to each node's neighborhood
 - System adapts to any environment automatically
 - No environment-specific code needed